 All staff and others shall be made aware of the general rules for housekeeping, general waste and recycling.

 Some people may require specialist instruction, training, information and supervision whereas others will not need this.
 For example, warehouse staff and others on site will require training concerning hazardous substances, asbestos and the environment whereas this may not be the case for all office and admin staff.

-It is the aim of The Company, as far as reasonably practicable, to have a significant number of staff trained for asbestos and COSHH.
+It is the aim of Milestone, as far as reasonably practicable, to have a significant number of staff trained for asbestos and COSHH.
 Other Health and Safety training, such as CCNSG Health and Safety Passport and CSCS will assist with the overall knowledge and awareness concerning the environment.

-It is the aim of The Company to provide suitable and sufficient training schedules for environmental issues which shall be incorporated with Health and Safety training schedules.
+It is the aim of Milestone to provide suitable and sufficient training schedules for environmental issues which shall be incorporated with Health and Safety training schedules.

 Milestone Reviewed: August 2021